-LOW (0) MODERATE (.3) HIGH (.5) Value Can understand the main point in Can understand the main points in Can understand extended simple messages in slow and clear slow and clear standard speech on speech even when it is not standard speech.
-Can understand familiar topics in discussions, clearly structured and when phrases and high frequency presentations, and educational relationships are only implied vocabulary related to familiar topics. videos. and not signaled explicitly.
+LOW (0) MODERATE (.3) HIGH (.5) Value Can understand the main point in simple messages in slow and clear standard speech.
+Can understand phrases and high frequency vocabulary related to familiar topics.
+Can understand the main points in slow and clear standard speech on familiar topics in discussions, presentations, and educational videos.
+Can understand extended speech even when it is not clearly structured and when relationships are only implied and not signaled explicitly.